Azerbaijan–New Zealand relations: Inter-parliamentary relations

 On 17 December 2013, a working group on inter-parliamentary relations between Azerbaijan and New Zealand was established in the Milli Majlis (Parliament of Azerbaijan).
 The head of the group is Chingiz Ganizade.

 In October 2016, at the initiative of the Azerbaijani Embassy to Australia and New Zealand, a friendship group on inter-parliamentary relations between Azerbaijan and New Zealand was established in the House of Representatives in the New Zealand Parliament.
 The group is chaired by Todd Miller.

 The Milli Majlis of Azerbaijan also has a friendship group for inter-parliamentary relations, consisting of 17 members and led by Khanlar Fatiev.

 High-level visits

-On 5–6 December 2013, the special envoy of the Prime Minister of New Zealand for Central Asia, former Prime Minister of New Zealand Jim Bolger, paid an official visit to Azerbaijan.
-During the visit, the emissary met with the Chairman of the Milli Majlis of Azerbaijan – Ogtay Asadov, with the Deputy head of the Administration under the President of Azerbaijan – Novruz Mammadov, as well as with the Deputy Minister of Foreign Affairs – Khalaf Khalafov.
+On 5–6 December 2013, New Zealand Prime Minister's special envoy for Central Asia, former Prime Minister of New Zealand Jim Bolger, paid an official visit to Azerbaijan.
+During the visit, the emissary met with the Chairman of the Milli Majlis of Azerbaijan – Ogtay Asadov, the Deputy head of the Administration under the President of Azerbaijan Novruz Mammadov, and Deputy Minister of Foreign Affairs Khalaf Khalafov.